Carpal Tunnel Syndrome

 - Numbness or pain that worsens with use

-- Hand or wrist pain with typing on computer
+- Hand or wrist pain with typing on a computer

-- Difficulty or pain with griping, twisting, etc.
+- Difficulty or pain with gripping, twisting, etc.

 Thoracic Outlet Syndrome